-All the WordPress themes usually apply different styles to each type of content.
-Posts, pages, taxonomies, profiles, and any other piece of content have different stylesheets in each of them.
-And the same goes for the plugins and all the other aspects of WordPress too.
+All WordPress themes usually apply different styles to each type of content.
+Posts, pages, taxonomies, profiles, and any other piece of content have different stylesheets in each.
+The same goes for plugins and all the other aspects of WordPress, too.

 However, due to the flexibility of WordPress, you can also use different stylesheets for a specific page and post types.
 But let’s look at why you might need to add CSS to them before we go through the process.

-Adding CSS to specific pages and posts is very useful if you are building a website or designing your website.
+Adding CSS to specific pages and posts is very useful if you are building or designing a website.
 CSS is generally used to customize the visual appearance of the website.
-So, using CSS on your website overall can be very helpful to present your web pages exactly how you want for your website visitors.
+So, using CSS on your website overall can be very helpful in presenting your web pages exactly how you want them to appear for your website visitors.

-There might be a particular page or a post type that needs a unique design compared to other pages or posts on your website.
-In this case, one of your best options is to apply CSS on the specific page or the post.
+A particular page or post type might need a unique design compared to other pages or posts on your website.
+In this case, one of your best options is to apply CSS to the specific page or the post.
 These pages or posts are usually added to the menus of your website.
-But they can also include other unique pages and posts like the shop page, product page, or even the home page.
+However, they can also include other unique pages and posts like the shop page, product page, or even the home page.

-For example, even we at QuadLayers have used CSS on specific pages like Portfolio and About to make them different from other pages or post types.
+For example, even we at QuadLayers have used CSS on specific pages like Portfolio and About to differentiate them from other pages or post types.
 Now, without further ado, let’s move on with the process.

-There are various ways with which you can add apply CSS on a specific page or a post.
+You can apply CSS on a specific page or a post in various ways.
 But, here are the 3 most common ones:

 All these approaches can be used to apply CSS for multiple purposes.
-We will be going through all these approaches in this article with a proper step-by-step tutorial.
+In this article, we will go through all these approaches with a proper step-by-step tutorial.

 1. Using the HTML id or class